I’m Ruth, and I’m a geologist, therapist, author and interdisciplinary artist.

-Working primarily with words, photographic imagery and occasional short film, I am interested in themes of geological intimacy, interspecies relational depth, deep listening and resonance.
+My art practice isn’t one that easily fits into categories.
+Neither is it one of exhibition.
+Instead, it is a way of exploring the world, and discovering knowledge.
+Working primarily with words, photographic imagery and occasionally short film, I am interested in themes of geological intimacy, interspecies relational depth, deep listening and resonance.
 My work is primarily sited, place-based and ephemeral - from dance through to temporary installation.
-I primarily work with my own body, other human and non-human bodies through non-invasive and extractive observation, and sound.
+I work with my own body through principles of contact improvisation, and I try to elevate non-extractive practices.
 I work with emergent process, exploring what arises in places that draw me towards them, in conversation with them.
 This is almost always in mountain terrains and uplands, reflective of my lifelong work in mountain environments.

-Below is a small and very recent selection of my public work.
+Below is a small and somewhat recent selection of my public work.
 I have an extensive editorial portfolio available on request going back to 2018.
 I have also made book contributions, offered expert comment, and done many books events at festivals and bookshops across the country for both Weathering and Grounded.
 I have featured on local BBC radio as well as on Radio 6 Music with Lauren Laverne’s Supernature Breakfast Show.
 In 2020, I was invited by BBC Radio 4 to record an episode of Ramblings with Clare Balding on my outdoor therapeutic practice.

 Recent (2024-Present)